ray4ik/news_backend/README.md

 ## [Optional] Task 5 (Reactions)

-To make our application more interactive we might want to add the ability to add sda.forum.api.article and comment reactions (likes, dislikes, ...).
+To make our application more interactive we might want to add the ability to add article and comment reactions (likes, dislikes, ...).
 How would you model this problem?
 What entities do you need?
 What relationships do you need to add?
 What API endpoints do you need to create?
 Think about these questions and try to write a design document and implement it.